WE OPEN ON SATURDAY!

 Types of dental emergency and how to deal with them:

 Avulsed tooth (tooth knocked out)

-If a tooth has been knocked clean out of the mouth, it is essential to see a dentist immediately.
-When a tooth exits the mouth, tissues, nerves, and blood vessels become damaged.
-If the tooth can be placed back into its socket within an hour, there is a chance the tissues will grow to support the tooth once again.
+If a tooth has been knocked out of the mouth, it is crucial to seek dental attention promptly.
+When a tooth is dislodged, there can be damage to tissues, nerves, and blood vessels.
+If the tooth can be reinserted into its socket within an hour, there is a possibility that the tissues will regenerate and support the tooth once again.

-Here are some steps to take:
+Here are some steps to follow: